How to prepare for a phone interview

 Phone interview question 2: What do you know about your company (applies when the role is advertised directly by the company)

 The purpose of this question is obvious.
-They want to know whether you have done research!
+They want to know whether you have done the research!
 They want to find out if you have researched their projects, mission, vision, clients and services/capabilities and how you are a match.

 Do not make the mistake of simply recounting what you have read on the ‘About us’ page of the company when answering this question.